void

 Adresář města Král.
 Vinohradů, 1912

-Havlíčkova třída is mentioned in Švejk's story about some Mestek, the man who "discovered" a mermaid who he exhibited in i window in this street.
-The "mermaid" was a woman frå Žižkov who after finishing her daily duty as mermaid was seen soliciting in Táborská ulice.
-The woman didn't have a police book and when Polizeikommissar Drašner discovered this she was locked up and Mestek's mermaid business came to an end.
+Havlíčkova třída is mentioned in Švejk's story about a certain Mestek, the man who "discovered" a mermaid whom he exhibited in a window in this street.
+The "mermaid" was a woman from Žižkov who, after finishing her daily duty as a mermaid, was seen soliciting in Táborská ulice.
+The woman did not have a police book, and when Polizeikommissar Drašner discovered this, she was locked up, and Mestek's mermaid business ended.

 Background

 Havlíčkova třída was the name of a long street (almost 2 km) in Vinohrady and Nusle, named after the writer and politician Karel Havlíček Borovský (1821-1856).
-In 1926 the street was given its present name: Bělehradská ulice.
+In 1926, the street was given its current name: Bělehradská ulice.

-Although Mestek actually exhibited "mermaids"[d] it has not been possible to verify that this activity took place in exactly this street.
+Although Mestek did indeed exhibit "mermaids"[d], it has not been possible to verify that this activity took place in this particular street.
 Nor has the rest of Švejk's story been verified.

 Hašek in Havlíčkova

-Jaroslav Hašek lived in no. 1097/81 for a period from 29 July 1912[a].
+Jaroslav Hašek lived at no. 1097/81 for a period from 29 July 1912[a].
 His host was Josef Alois Adamíra (1877-1953), a chemist who at the time was employed at the laboratory of Zemědelská rada (The Agricultural Council)[b].
-It should also be noted that he was a prominent occultist[c] and as such may be served as an inspiration for Hašek's literary figure cook Jurajda.
+It should also be noted that he was a prominent occultist[c] and, as such, may have served as an inspiration for Hašek's literary figure cook Jurajda.

 Quote(s) from the novel